koljapluemer/igu-algos/README.md

 An opinionated collection of classes, types, utils and algos I use to build learning applications.

+Very much Work In Progress.
+See the full documentation [here](https://koljapluemer.github.io/igu-algos/).

 ## Usage Guide

 The `Igu` class is the main entry point for building learning applications.
 Here's how to use it: